sieadev/Discord2FA/README.md

 ![subtitle](https://github.com/sieadev/Discord2FA/assets/69807609/f46dfa3d-a2ab-47f1-84e5-def0d005346f)

 ### Ever felt the need to enable 2FA on your Server?
 No?
-Well, I will tell you 2 reasons why it makes sense to do so:
+Well, I will tell you two reasons why it makes sense to do so:

 #### 1. Security:
-With Token-Grabbing becoming a big problem in the Minecraft community this plugin makes sure to keep your player's accounts safe.
+With Token-Grabbing becoming a big problem in the Minecraft community, this plugin makes sure to keep your player's accounts safe.
 #### 2. Verification:
 Implementing a verification process on your server offers many advantages,